 This episode contains examples of:

 - Actually Pretty Funny: Mike, Walt, and Jesse's partnership has been tenuous at best, but Walt and Jesse can't help but grin when Mike suggests that the Vamonos Pest crew refer to them as "Yes, Sir" and "No, Sir".

 - Alternative Character Interpretation: In-Universe, Walt speculates that Gus killed Victor because he "took liberties that weren't his" by trying to cook the batch.
 Jesse is... disturbed, to say the least.

 - Big "SHUT UP!": When Marie berates Skyler about smoking, Skyler breaks down and shouts "shut up" at her many times before breaking down into tears.

 - Once again, Saul suggests using a Laser Tag business as a front.
-Walt and Jesse aren't impressed.
+Nobody is impressed with this, with Walt and Jesse flat-out refusing to even consider it.